rubys/wunderbar/README.md

 * `nokogumbo` also cleans up HTML fragments inserted via `<<` and `_{}`.
 If this gem is available, it will be preferred over direct usage of `nokogiri`.
 * `escape` prettier quoting of `system` commands
-* `sanitize` will remove unsafe markup from tainted input

 Related efforts
 ---